 The Town and Country Club, on the banks of the Mississippi, was developed in the days of John Merriam and is a private golf club.

-Merriam Park Recreation Center has children's play areas, sports fields, and is open to all.
+Merriam Park Recreation Center has children's play areas and sports fields and is open to all.

 Snelling Avenue, Selby Avenue, Cleveland Avenue, and Marshall Avenue are the main commercial streets.
 Both Cleveland Avenue and Snelling Avenue are home to a mix of coffee shops, cafes, clothing stores, and various useful neighborhood retailers.